-Why New Sales Managers Fail
+Why New Sales Executives and Managers Fail

 Are you a new sales manager, or have you just been promoted into a sales manager role?
 The odds of failure are high!
 I am going to share the number one reason why new sales managers fail.